Clarence Madison Dally

 Clarence Madison Dally (January 8, 1865 – October 2, 1904) was an American glassblower, noted as an assistant to Thomas Edison in his work on X-rays and as an early victim of radiation dermatitis and its complications.
-He is thought to be the first human death resulting from X-ray exposure.
+His is thought to be the first human death resulting from X-ray exposure.

 Early life and education

 Clarence Dally was born in Woodbridge, New Jersey, one of four brothers.
 He enlisted in the United States Navy at the age of sixteen, and served for six years.
-For a time he served as a gunner's mate on USS Enterprise.
+For a time he served as a gunner's mate on the USS Enterprise.

 Glassblowing

 After obtaining an honorable discharge he went to work at the Edison Lamp Works in Harrison with his father and brothers as a glassblower.
 Around 1890 he moved to the Edison Laboratory in West Orange to assist in experiments with the incandescent lamp.

 Working with Edison

-Edison using a calcium tungstate flouroscope to examine a hand by X-rays.
+Edison using a calcium tungstate fluoroscope to examine a hand by X-rays.
 The man with Edison has been identified as Thomas Commerford Martin but may be Clarence Dally.

 Dally was a favored employee of Thomas Edison.
 He was entrusted to help demonstrate Edison's new fluoroscopic machine at the 1896 National Electric Light Association exhibition.
-Some sources list Clarence Dally as having been on standby with the X-ray equipment in Buffalo, New York, in case it was to be needed by doctors operating on President William McKinley after he was shot on September 6th, 1901.
+Some sources list Clarence Dally as having been on standby with the X-ray equipment in Buffalo, New York, in case it was to be needed by doctors operating on President William McKinley after he was shot on September 6, 1901.
 However, this was not Clarence Dally, but his brother, Charles, also an assistant of Edison.
 He was accompanied by fellow Edison employee Charles Luhr.